 Her research sits at the intersection of the learning sciences and educational data science, focusing on the design, use and study of technological systems to support learning across broad spectrum of topics and contexts.
 She holds a particular interest in collaborative learning and the development of online spaces to support conversations and communities.

 Richard A. Young is Professor of Counselling Psychology at the University of British Columbia, where he holds the Myrne B. Nevison Professorship in Counselling Psychology.

 Research Assistants and Staff

-Coordinator of the Centre for Inclusion and Citizenship
+Coordinator of the Canadian Institute for Inclusion and Citizenship

-The Centre for Inclusion and Citizenship is Canada’s only university-based research centre with a dedicated focus on intellectual disability policy and practice.
+The Canadian Institute for Inclusion and Citizenship is Canada’s only university-based research centre with a dedicated focus on intellectual disability policy and practice.